fluid-project/handbook.floeproject.org/src/documents/WebGamesAndSimulations.md

     * Summarizes the trend / data pattern.

 For additional resources on describing complex diagrams, see:
-* PSU’s chart accessibility guide - <a href="http://accessibility.psu.edu/images/charts/" rel="nofollow" target="_blank" class="link-external">http://accessibility.psu.edu/images/charts/</a>.
+* PSU’s chart accessibility guide - <a href="http://accessibility.psu.edu/images/charts/" rel="nofollow" class="link-external">http://accessibility.psu.edu/images/charts/</a>.
-* W3C's guide on describing complex images - <a href="http://www.w3.org/WAI/tutorials/images/complex/" rel="nofollow" target="_blank" class="link-external">http://www.w3.org/WAI/tutorials/images/complex/</a>.
+* W3C's guide on describing complex images - <a href="http://www.w3.org/WAI/tutorials/images/complex/" rel="nofollow" class="link-external">http://www.w3.org/WAI/tutorials/images/complex/</a>.

 If using a table of data:

-* Follow best practices for table formatting (i.e. proper use of table headers, no table nesting). <a href="https://www.webaccessibility.com/best_practices.php?technology_platform_id=8" rel="nofollow" target="_blank" class="link-external">See Data Table Best Practices at WebAccessibility.com</a>.
+* Follow best practices for table formatting (i.e. proper use of table headers, no table nesting). <a href="https://www.webaccessibility.com/best_practices.php?technology_platform_id=8" rel="nofollow" class="link-external">See Data Table Best Practices at WebAccessibility.com</a>.
 * Define any math, symbols, units, or acronyms.
 For additional information about making math accessible, see [Mathematics](Mathematics.html).
 * Simplify and separate data tables if possible.
 Tables can be cumbersome to navigate (like with screen readers, small mobile displays, or screen magnifiers), so splitting and simplifying can be helpful.